njoubert/spooky/README.md

 WARNING: EXPERIMENTAL AND UNTESTED CODE

+A Library and Toolkit for Wireless Distributed State Estimation and Control of Multiple Drones and Subjects.
+Named after the Quantum Entanglement phenomenon.

-Code for wireless multi-node sensor networks, powering our wireless cinematography system.
+This code runs a wireless multi-node sensor networks, powering our wireless cinematography system.
-Assumes python-compatible Linux computers at each node.
-(In our case, ODROID XU4 running Ubuntu)
+It currently assumes a python-compatible Linux computers at each node.
+(In our case, ODROID XU4 running Ubuntu and Python 2.7)

 ## Dependencies and Submodules